FAQs for Schools

 QuickSmart offers a new way to address numeracy and literacy problems for students in the bottom 30% of the achievement spectrum.

-Accumulated data over the last decades confirm that QuickSmart:
+Accumulated data over the last two decades confirm that QuickSmart:

 • offers these students long-term cognitive growth well after they exit the program;